MohammedAly22/JudgerAI/README.md

 2. **plotting module**:
 `plotting` module contains `PlottingManager` class which is responsible for all plotting & visualizations of **JudgerAI** models' performance measures including losses and accuracies curves, detailed losses and accuracies heatmaps, ROC-AUC curves, classification reports, and confusion metrics.
 3. **utils module**:
-`utils` module contains several useful functions that will be re-used in various models: `train_model()` function that uses k-fold cross-validatiob form training specific model, `print_testing_loss_accuracy()` that summarizes testing loss and testing accuracy for each fold, `calculate_average_measure()` which is used for calculating average of the passed `measure` which can be loss, val_loss, accuracy, or val_accuracy.
+`utils` module contains several useful functions that will be re-used in various models: `train_model()` function that uses k-fold cross-validation for training a specific model, `print_testing_loss_accuracy()` that summarizes testing loss and testing accuracy for each fold, `calculate_average_measure()` which is used for calculating average of the passed `measure` which can be loss, val_loss, accuracy, or val_accuracy.

 # Experiments
 To achieve the best results, we tried different experiments in **JudgerAI** to see each experiment's effect on the final accuracy of **JudgerAI** models, here is a list of 3 experiments that were taken into consideration: